blazium-engine/blazium-docs/contributing/documentation/docs_writing_guidelines.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the class reference, always surround arguments with ``[code][/code]``.
 In the
-documentation and in Godot, it will display like ``this``.
+documentation and in Blazium, it will display like ``this``.
 When you edit XML
-files in the Godot repository, replace existing arguments written like 'this' or
+files in the Blazium repository, replace existing arguments written like 'this' or
 \`this\` with ``[code]this[/code]``.

-Common vocabulary to use in Godot's documentation
+Common vocabulary to use in Blazium's documentation
 -------------------------------------------------

 The developers chose some specific words to refer to areas of the